 Apparently, Scootaloo watches Apple Bloom sleep, and thinks she does everything "with sass".

 At the start of the "Battle of the Bands" song from Equestria Girls: Rainbow Rocks, Adagio Dazzle walks past several students (both male and female) and, um... strokes them all in a rather sensual way.
 There's extra emphasis placed on her cupping Trixie's chin.

 The Theme Tune Extended (included as a sing-along on the DVD The Friendship Express) has such wonderful character puns, sung from Twilight's perspective, such as "Once smitten, twice Fluttershy", "You are the Applejack of my eye", "A heart that shines so beautiful, a Rarity to come by", and perhaps best of all, "As easy as Pinkie Pie."

 In Adventures in Ponyville, when the player's (female) pony talks to any of the Mane Six, they'll sometimes say "Pony up!" to her.
 Unlike everything else they say to her, the speech balloon used for "Pony up!" is lined with a couple of hearts, making it seem like the Mane Six are casually flirting with the player's pony.

 The German magazine comicDer Stern der Winterträume, Scanlated as The Star of Winterdreams, endswith the Mane Six sleeping together by the fireplace.
 Rainbow Dash is on her side, turned towards Applejack.

-Look closely at this box-art◊ of some of the new and upcoming toys.
-Yes, that is Dashie looking at Pinkie Pie while their faces are framed together in a heart symbol.
+Box-art◊ for some of the toys includes Rainbow Dash looking at Pinkie Pie while their faces are framed together in a heart symbol.